New member, or existing member new to paddlesports? Please email: Mandy at paddlesports.enquiries@dartmouthyachtclub.co.uk

 Leaders

 Club paddles will generally be programmed with a named leader, these people act in their capacity as experienced members who the club believes have sufficient experience for the job tasked.
-They might have a current Coaching qualification, or a Leading qualification but often will not.
-It has become very difficult to obtain qualified coach status of an appropriate level and the club is not able to provide qualified coaches for paddles as a general rule.
+They might have a current Coaching qualification, or a Leading qualification but occasionally will not.
+It has become very difficult to obtain qualified coach status of an appropriate level and the club is not able to provide qualified Coaches for all paddles as a general rule.
 Experienced members chosen as leaders may or may not have first aid training.

 Risks (each with suggested Control Measures as Operating Procedures):